kiwicom/orbit/packages/orbit-components/src/TextLink/README.md

 ## Functional specs

-- When the `external` is specified, `noopener` and `noreferrer` values will automatically added to attribute `rel` for security reason.
+- When the `external` is specified, `noopener` value will be automatically added to attribute `rel` for security reason.
+Read more about it [here](https://web.dev/external-anchors-use-rel-noopener/).

 - The default size of the `TextLink` is inherited from parent element, e.g. `TextLink` is wrapped in `Text` component.
 Use `size` prop only when you need to set it explicitly.